duggempudi/assembler-/README.md

 # assembler
-Created an assemblr in C++ which decodes machine code to assembly code.
+Created an assemblr in C which decodes machine code to assembly code.